 The missionaries and the Ecuadorian government agreed to relocate as many Huaorani as possible away from the drilling areas to the missions that had been established in the previous ten years.
 Hundreds were relocated, while others fled to even more remote parts of the jungle.
 Accounts of the relocated Huaoranis' experiences differ.
 At one extreme, some have written of this event as "ethnocide."
 Others have claimed that it saved the Huaorani from genocide at the hands of the oil companies.
 An unquestionable outcome is that many had their life and culture changed forever, while others chose (and in some cases were never presented a choice) to stay deep in the forest and live the way they'd only ever known.

 The visitor can see this polarization today in Ecuador.
 Eventually, many missionized Huaorani moved to so-called oil frontier towns, particularly Coca.
-Spanish is now their first language; drug abuse is high.
+Spanish is now their first language; drug abuse rates are high.
 On the other end of the spectrum, two groups remain virtually uncontacted to this day.
 The Tagaeri and Taromenane clans (who are believed to live together these days) still live the way they always have — entirely off the land.
 The Tagaeri are known for killing, by spears, trespassers on their land in 1987, 2000 and 2001.
 Although they have been successful in avoiding contact, with their number undoubtedly low one has to wonder whether their gene pool can be viable for much longer.
 (The best population number available is 37, as reported by a Tagaeri woman who was kidnapped in 1993 by other Huaorani.)

 Viability of the gene pool is not only a concern for uncontacted Huaorani.
-Before I visited communities around Tiguino, I was informed of cases of genetic deformity due to incestuous reproduction — although I didn't witness that myself.
+Before I visited communities around Tiguino, I was informed of cases of physical deformity due to incestuous reproduction — although I didn't witness that myself.
 Living on the edge of Huaorani territory, these communities live next door to colonists comprising many ethnic groups, who moved in following the construction of the "Via Auca" by Texaco in the past forty years.
 There has been, however, little intermarriage with these other groups.

 The contacted Huaorani today differ widely in the dealings they wish to have with outsiders.
 Some embrace tourism and work with tour companies they trust.
 The visitor can witness in their villages rainforest survival little changed by time.
 Others see tourism as a threat similar to the encroachment of the oil companies.
 To the extent that the contacted Huaorani have a unified voice regarding the threats to their livelihood, it is through the Organization of the Huaorani Nation of the Ecuadorian Amazon (ONHAE).
 Founded in 1990, ONHAE represents Huaorani communities in issues such as land rights and education.

 The Huaorani differ widely in their experience of education also.
 It is remarkable that only two generations after their "discovery" some today are educated to university level.
 While a few Huaorani children are still self-sufficient hunter/gatherers, over half attend school.
 Still, as shown in the picture, above left, facilities are extremely basic.
 Children are usually taught in Spanish, since their teachers don't speak their language.
-Not surprisingly many never progress beyond the first few grades.
+Not surprisingly, many never progress beyond the first few grades.

 As isolated indigenous groups the world over continue to be assimilated into surrounding cultures, governments, non-governmental organizations and aid agencies alike can learn, and hopefully avoid repeating, many lessons from the experiences of the Huaorani.

-Text copyright © 1999 - 2014, The Peoples of the World Foundation.
+Photography copyright © 1999 - 2023, Ray Waddington.
+All rights reserved.
+Text copyright © 1999 - 2023, The Peoples of the World Foundation.
 All rights reserved.